 [ Join the Wednesday Life Group: Click Here About How to Join ]

-As a class, while we cannot get together, we CAN get on the phone and have a spiritual conversation.
+As a class, while we may not be able to get together, we CAN get on the phone and have a spiritual conversation.
 Will you commit to this process, to get more out of what Ken preaches on Sunday?

-Something NEW – You can get on our “BIG3 List” – after the service, Ken will text out at least three reflection questions to help you think about the message from Sunday and reflect on its application to your life.
+You can get on our “BIG3 List” – after the service, Ken will text out at least three reflection questions to help you think about the message from Sunday and reflect on its application to your life.
 They are great for conversation starters with friends and family.
-Simply text only the word BIG3 to 62488, and you will get on our BIG3 List.
+Simply text only the word BIG3 to 757-330-4484 and you will get on our BIG3 List.

 The LIFE GROUP QUESTIONS